ho600-ltd/public-documentation/technology_sharing/from_pg_to_mariadb.rst

     WorkOrder.all_objects.filter(is_suspend=True).delete()
     Order.all_objects.filter(is_suspend=True).delete()

-Reduce the table size before dump and restore data:
+Reduce the table size before data converting:

 .. code-block:: sql

     delete from multi_sites_uniquesession where update_time < '2018-01-18 00:00:00+00:00';
     delete from django_session where expire_date < '2018-01-18 00:00:00+00:00';

 There are some CHARSET/COLLATION issues in Mariadb 10.2.
-If we want to support "utf8mb4" charset, then we only have utf8mb4_unicode_ci collation can choose to satisfy our system requirements.
+If we want to support "utf8mb4" charset, then we only have utf8mb4_unicode_ci collation can be choosed.
 And utf8mb4_unicode_ci has a few behaviors that we don't like:

 1. auto-convert full-width char to half-width char.
-#. ignore the space char in the begin or end of sentence.
+#. ignore the space char in the begin or end of value.
 #. case insensitive

 Some values in PostgreSQL are well defined unique, but it will raise IntegrityError when it is stored in MariaDB.

-So that we adjust some values in original PG db:
+So that we need to adjust some values in original PG db:

 .. code-block:: sql